maxbundscherer/a-sdr/docs/i_overview.md

 You can find the changelog of this page [here](https://a-sdr.org/#newschangelog).
 Also check out [Independer](https://a-sdr.org/independer).

-### Important information
+### Current information

 Due to the current significantly increased energy costs, automatic FT8 recording is currently paused.
 Recording was started on 2022-03-04 and paused on 2022-08-31.
+This applied to recording in JN58.

-If you have any questions or would like to support automatic recording, please [email me](mailto:maximilian@bundscherer-online.de).
+On 2022-10-10, data recording was started again in JN59.
+The data on this page shows only recorded data in JN59.